pika/pika/README.rst

 Connection recovery
 -------------------

-Some RabbitMQ clients use automated connection recovery mechanisms to reconnect and recover channels and consumers in case of network errors.
+Some RabbitMQ clients (Bunny, Java, .NET, Objective-C/Swift) provide a way to automatically recover connection, its channels and topology (e.g. queues, bindings and consumers) after a network failure.
+Others require connection recovery to be performed by the application code and strive to make it a straightforward process.
+Pika falls into the second category.

-Different types of connection adapters alow you to set up different approaches to connection recovery.
+Pika supports multiple connection adapters.
+They take different approaches to connection recovery.

 For BlockingConnection adapter exception handling can be used to check for connection errors.
-Simplified example:
+Here's a very basic example:

 .. code :: python